dyrdadev/first-person-controller-for-unity/README.md

 The package includes an optional head bob effect for walking and running.
 The effect moves the camera slightly up and down to simulate the movement.

-#### Sound Effects
+#### Footstep Sound Effects

-The package includes an optional component for sound effects of the character.
+The package includes an optional component for footstep sound effects of the character.

 ## Install the Package

-You can install this package with unity's [package manager](https://docs.unity3d.com/Manual/PackagesList.html).

-### Install the Package from a Git URL

-You can install the package using a Git URL.
-This is possible for direct dependencies of a project specified in its ```manifest.json```.
-Add a new package with the git-HTTPS URL to the version you want to install in the form ``https://github.com/dyrdadev/first-person-controller-for-unity.git#{version}``, where {version} is the actual version of the release you want to install.
-For example, if you want to install version "0.0.3" of this package, you can refer to ``https://github.com/dyrdadev/first-person-controller-for-unity.git#0.0.3``.

-You can do this by using the Package Manager window or the manifest.json directly:

-1. **Installing from a Git URL using the Package Manager window.** Open the Package Manager window.
-Click "+", then "Add package from git URL" and enter the git URL from above.
+I recommend **to install this package from a Git URL using the Package Manager window.** This involves the following steps:

+1. Open the Package Manager window in your Unity editor (Window ➜ Package Manager)
+2. Click "+" in the upper left corner ➜ "Add package from git URL"
+4. Enter the Git URL of the latest release: ```https://github.com/dyrdadev/first-person-controller-for-unity.git#0.0.3```.
 You can find more information [here](https://docs.unity3d.com/Manual/upm-ui-giturl.html).
-2. **Installing from a Git URL using the manifest.json.** You can add a new entry to the manifest.json file in the ``Packages`` folder of your unity project: ```"dev.dyrda.first-person-controller": "https://github.com/dyrdadev/first-person-controller-for-unity.git#0.0.3"```.
-You can find more information [here](https://docs.unity3d.com/Manual/upm-git.html).

 ## License